|

 messenger was sent from Marathon to Athens to deliver the news of

 the victory.
-Public transportation was a bitch and the poor guy had to run the entire 25 miles
+Public transportation was a bitch and the poor guy ran the entire 25 miles

 which is 40 kilometers.

-He arrived in Athens, announced the good news, and died of
+He arrived in Athens, announced the good news, collapsed, and died of

 exhaustion.